syncthing/docs/includes/env-vars.rst

     Used to increase the debugging verbosity in specific or all facilities, generally mapping to a Go package.
 Enabling any of these also enables microsecond timestamps, file names plus line numbers.
-Enter a comma-separated string of facilities to trace. ``syncthing -help`` always outputs an up-to-date list.
+Enter a comma-separated string of facilities to trace. ``syncthing --help`` always outputs an up-to-date list.
 The valid facility strings are:

     Main and operational facilities: